Sample Media Workplan

 - ___ Send Save the Date announcements about NEA's Read Across America to state and local publications.
 [October]

-- ___ Send announcement and activity ideas to editor of the "kids' page" of local paper or contact local Newspapers In Education staff.
+- ___ Send announcement and activity ideas to the editor of the "kids' page" of local paper or contact local Newspapers In Education staff.
 [October]

-- ___ Send announcement and PSA copy to local radio stations [December], request NEA celebrity radio spots for local use, or direct local stations to Read Across America Web site to download NEA celebrity spots.
+- ___ Send announcement and PSA copy to local radio stations [December], request NEA celebrity radio spots for local use, or direct local stations to the Read Across America Web site to download NEA celebrity spots.
 [November]

 - ___ Create video PSA with local spokesperson(s) and/or arrange for use of NEA celebrity video spots at local stations.
 [November]